Malta in the Eurovision Song Contest 2009: Final

-The final took place on 7 February 2009.
+The final took place on 7 February 2009 at the Malta Fairs & Convention Centre in Ta' Qali, hosted by Pablo Micallef and Valerie Vella.
 The twenty entries that qualified from the semi-final were performed again and the winner was determined over two rounds of voting.
-In the first round, after the votes of a five-member jury panel were combined with the results of the jury and public televote in the semi-final, the top three entries were selected to qualify to the second round, the superfinal.
+In the first round, the top three entries were selected to qualify to the second round, the superfinal, after the votes of a five-member jury panel were combined with the jury votes in the first selection phase and the semi-final.
 In the superfinal, the winner was determined solely by a public televote.
 The show was opened with a guest performance by the Yada Dance Company, while the interval act featured performances by 2008 Maltese Eurovision entrant Morena, 2009 Turkish Eurovision entrant Hadise, 2009 British Eurovision entrants Jade Ewen and Andrew Lloyd Webber, and the local acts Niki Gravino, Airport Impressions, Crisitina Casolani and Toby, and The Riffs.
-After the results of the public televote were announced, "What If We" performed by Chiara was the winner.
+After the results of the public televote in the superfinal were announced, "What If We" performed by Chiara was the winner.
 Among the five members of the jury that evaluated the entries during the final were former Eurovision entrants Linda Martin who represented Ireland and won the 1992 contest, and Nicki French who represented United Kingdom in the 2000 contest.